m0chan/m0chan.github.io/HackTheBox/ValentineHTB.md

 ## Exploiting - Piecing the Pieces Together!

 Before we begin exploiting lets first talk about the `heartbleed` vulnerability we just discoverved the server is vulnerable too.
-The heartbleed bug was a critical vulnerability in the OpenSSL libary which can allow an attacker to read data from the server-memory which should be protected.
+The heartbleed bug was a critical vulnerability in the OpenSSL library which can allow an attacker to read data from the server-memory which should be protected.

 Perhaps we can use heartbleed to read the server memory and intercept any encoding/decoding happening __server-side__.